joinmisskey/bash-install/README.en.md

 Please refer to CHANGELOG (Japanese) and [GitHub release list (English)](https://github.com/joinmisskey/bash-install/releases) and perform migration operations accordingly.

 First, download the script.
+If there is an update of the update script, please wget it again.

 ```
 wget https://raw.githubusercontent.com/joinmisskey/bash-install/main/update.ubuntu.sh -O update.sh